Urgent Care with X-Ray Services in Fairfax, VA

 What can I expect during an X-ray?

 Radiography is known as the art of science that utilizes radiation to provide images of the bones, organs, tissues, and vessels that comprise the human body.
 A radiographer is a professional who uses X-rays that produce radiographs of patients.
-The medical imaging produced helps in order to diagnose a patient’s medical condition.
-A radiographer can have a lot of variety – as well as using X-rays to produce radiographs, they can take CT scans, ultrasounds and MRIs.
-Those who have specialized training in this field of healthcare – radiologists and physicians – are able to read and diagnose these images and help treat a patient’s condition, like an injury or disease.
+The medical imaging produced helps to diagnose a patient’s medical condition.
+A radiographer can have a lot of variety – as well as using X-rays to produce radiographs, they can take CT scans, ultrasounds, and MRIs.
+Those who have specialized training in this field of healthcare – radiologists, and physicians – can read and diagnose these images and help treat a patient’s condition, like an injury or disease.

 Radiography relies on specialized equipment to create images, such as X-rays, that show the inside of the human body.
-X-rays can be recorded on film or as a computerized image, and can also be used to help treat internal malignancies, like tumours.
-To be more specific, radiography is the use of X-rays that helps in visualizing the internal structures of a patient, and X-rays are a form of electromagnetic radiation, produced by an X-ray tube.
+X-rays can be recorded on film or as a computerized image, and can also be used to help treat internal malignancies, such as tumors.
+To be more specific, radiography is the use of X-rays that help in visualizing the internal structures of a patient, and X-rays are a form of electromagnetic radiation, produced by an X-ray tube.

-X-rays can examine most areas of the body and are used to detect a number of health issues.
-While a number of health issues have been identified on this page, here are some more that you should know about: breast cancer, heart problems, swallowing problems, abnormal curvature of the spine, breaks, and bone fractures.
+X-rays can examine most areas of the body and are used to detect several health issues.
+While several health issues have been identified on this page, here are some more that you should know about breast cancer, heart problems, swallowing problems, abnormal curvature of the spine, breaks, and bone fractures.

 Getting an X-ray is a fairly straightforward procedure.
 You will be asked to stand against a flat surface or lie on a table so that the part of your body being examined can be positioned in the right place.
 The X-ray machine, which looks like a tube containing a large light bulb, will be aimed at the part of the body being examined by the radiographer, and the X-ray will last for a fraction of a second – you won’t even feel anything while it is carried out.

 If you require an X-ray or have questions about the technology and how radiography and X-rays will help your overall health, reach out to us today through our website.
 We accept walk-ins and our clinic is open 7 days a week.
-We serve patients from Fairfax VA, Fair Oaks VA, Chantilly VA, Centreville VA, Oakton VA, Legato VA, Burke VA, Annandale VA, Lees Corner VA & BEYOND!
+We serve patients from Fairfax VA, South Riding VA, Dulles VA, Chantilly VA, Stone Ridge VA, Oakton VA, Legato VA, Burke VA, Oak Hill, Lees Corner VA & BEYOND!
+Our Fairfax location is close to Fair Oaks Hospital, Fair Oaks Mall, and Greenbriar Shopping Center.

 Additional Services You May Like